 In PowerShell script use a loop to iterate through JSON file and print out to console all keys and values equal to your defined parameter

 Check the local file system via PowerShell script.
-If there is a file you expect, print something in the console, otherwise download any file from any URL.
+If there is a file you expect, print something in the console, otherwise download any file from a trusted URL.
 Check both scenarios.

-Via PowerShell script check a variable.
-If the variable is undefined or Null or Empty, then, set a new value to that variable and print in the console, otherwise print in the console value of the variable.
+Create a PowerShell script that checks a variable.
+If the variable is undefined or Null or Empty, then, set a new value to that variable and print in the console, otherwise print in the console the original value of the variable.

 Create a PowerShell script with the switch parameter.
 If the switch parameter is true, then execute Get-Disk cmdlet.

-Create a main.ps1 and secondary.ps1 PowerShell scripts.
+Create a main.ps1 and a secondary.ps1 PowerShell scripts.
 From the main.ps1 script call (execute) the secondary.ps1 script by passing two parameters.
 In the secondary.ps1 script execute some calculations using parameters passed from main.ps1 script.

 Create PSM (PowerShell Module) that contains one simple function with parameters.
-Import this module with PowerShell script and execute the function (which defined in PSM) by passing the parameter
+Import this module with PowerShell script and execute the function (which is defined in PSM) by passing the parameter.

 Create an array and fill it with values.